italiancpp/yahtzee/README.md

 ### For Visual Studio users ###

-If you use Visual Studio 2013, just download the repo and use the prebuilt solution here: https://github.com/italiancpp/yahtzee/tree/master/VS.
+If you use Visual Studio 2013, just clone the repo and use the prebuilt solution here: https://github.com/italiancpp/yahtzee/tree/master/VS.

 Build the solution and run yahtzee_test.exe. **One test should be red**.